jakeheis/SwiftCLI/README.md

 }
 ```
 ### Create a ChainableCommand
+This is the most lightweight option.
 You should only create this kind of command if the command is very simple and doesn't involve a lot of execution or option-handling code.
 It has all the same capabilities as a subclass of Command does, but it can quickly become bloated and hard to understand if there is a large amount of code involved.
 ```swift
 let greetCommand = ChainableCommand(commandName: "greet")
     .withShortDescription("Greets the given person")